Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Florida and its opponents have combined to put up more than 59 points in four of 11 games this season.

-- Florida State has combined with its opponents to score more than 59 points in five of 11 games this season.
+- Florida State's games have gone over 59 points in five of 11 chances this season.

-- Saturday's over/under is 1.7 points lower than the two team's combined 60.7 points per game average.
+- The two teams combine to average 60.7 points per game, 1.7 more than the over/under in this contest.

-- This contest's over/under is 5.2 points above the 53.8 these two squads combine to surrender per game this season.
+- The 53.8 combined points per game that these two squads have allowed this season are 5.2 fewer than the 59 over/under in this contest.

 - In 2021, games involving the Seminoles have averaged a total of 57.4 points, 1.6 fewer than this game's set over/under.